WhatTheFuzz/redditpopularity/README.md

 This project seeks to validate the results of previous authors' work, such as Tracy Rohlin's Master's Thesis for San Jose State in his work, ["Popularity Prediction of Reddit Texts."](http://scholarworks.sjsu.edu/etd_theses/4704/) As there are no courses at West Point dealing with machine learning, this project also introduces me to the field and will serve as my Honor's Theis.

 ## Objective
 - With the input of any particular Reddit comment, determine if the comment is likely to be popular within that subreddit.
 Please not that this is different from post popularity.
 What I aim to uncover is whether replies to a post become popular by feeding off the context of the original post.
 If I obtain a high accuracy, my results would refute this hypothesis, as I never examine the context of the original post.
-This would mean that comments become popular because of some other featute.
+This would mean that comments become popular because of some other feature.
 - Achieve >75% predcitability.

 ## Data